zhanggyb/sigcxx/README.md

-This project is another C++ signal/slot implementation, it requires and takes advantage of C++11 standard, provides a simple and fast way by minimal but comprehensible code.
+This project is another C++ signal/slot implementation, it requires and takes advantage of C++11 standard, provides a simple and fast way by minimal and comprehensible code.

 ## Features